 See how to fix a broken zipper pull using this easy zipper hack, and see what to you do when a zipper pull breaks.
 The solution is so simple!
 And it works even on the zipper sliders that do not have an open loop.
 Take a look!

 How To Fix A Broken Zipper Pull

-The solution is extremely simple and involves a single piece of a ribbon.
-To fix your zipper, you'll only need 10 cm of a 5 millimeter wide satin ribbon.
+The solution is extremely simple and involves a single piece of ribbon.
+To fix your zipper, you'll only need 10 cm of a 5-millimeter wide satin ribbon.
 You know, the it's-soo-beautiful kind of gift wrapping satin-like ribbon?
-Yees, that one.
+Yes, that one.
 I'm sure you already have it at hand and won't need to run to the craft store to get it.

 Save the money and the jacket, following these few easy steps: